Holiday Weight Gain: 8 Tips to Keep Menopause From Adding Unwanted Pounds

 “Vegetables can be your best friends right now,” says Colorado-based nutritionist Brianna Towne, MS. She suggests substituting vegetable dishes like baked squash or grilled fresh Brussels sprouts for one or two of your traditional starchy sides or meat-based recipes.
 Try preparing fall and winter squashes and root vegetables with the herbs and spices you normally use in stuffing, so there’s a lighter choice available on the buffet table.
 (Bonus: it’s also packed with fiber, which is your best friend if hormonal shifts are messing with your regularity.)

 “You can also add more vegetables into the dishes you’re already making,” she says.
 “You can also top your sides with vegetables to lower the overall calorie count.
 I like to use cherry tomatoes for this.
-They make servings seem a lot bigger, and they give everything a bright, festive look.”2.
-Have your dessert in a cup.
+They make servings seem a lot bigger, and they give everything a bright, festive look.”

 Instead of sitting around chatting after a big holiday dinner, why not make a post-celebration walk part of your holiday tradition?
 You can express your gratitude, reflect on life and catch up with each other while you’re on the move.
-At the same time, you can all burn calories, build muscle mass, and outpace unwanted weight.4.
-Don’t stop drinking.
+At the same time, you can all burn calories, build muscle mass, and outpace unwanted weight.

-Water, that is.
 Lifestyle coach and personal chef Ginger Lewis of Ginger’s Healthy Habits recommends having 16-18 ounces of water 20-30 minutes before a meal.
 “You may think you’re hungry when you’re really just thirsty,” she says.
-“A big glass of water may satisfy you enough to reduce your portion size, and keep you from overindulging.”5.
-Enjoy yourself mindfully.
+“A big glass of water may satisfy you enough to reduce your portion size, and keep you from overindulging.”

 Rich party food and alcohol sneak excess calories into your diet, increasing your risk of gaining weight.2 For a lot of us in the menopause years, drinking may also interrupt sleep, make night sweats worse, and leave us with horrendous hangovers.
 But at this boozy time of year, what's a socially active menosister supposed to do?